 St. Armands Circle is the vision of its founder, John Ringling.
 Stroll around the “Circus Ring of Fame,” which honours numerous circus performing legends and have a think about the level of vision and influence that John Ringling embodied.

 Then shop and have a bite to eat :-)

-A separate area to the beach, the Sarasota Bayfront combines marinas, splash pads, palm trees and an unmistakable statue.
+As a separate area to the beach, Sarasota Bayfront combines marinas, splash pads, palm trees and an unmistakable statue.

 Unconditional Surrender reflects the iconic photograph taken at the end of the Second World War with a sailor and nurse locked in an embrace.